dragonflyoss/d7y.io/docs/setup/install/source.md

 ### Download the precompiled binaries {#download-the-precompiled-binaries}

-1. Download a binary package of the cdn.
+1. Download a binary package.
 You can download one of the latest builds for Dragonfly on the [github releases page](https://github.com/dragonflyoss/Dragonfly2/releases)

    > Note: v2.x-rc.x rc indicates the candidate version and is not recommended to be deployed in a production environment